nszjjj/nszjjj/README.md

 - which is also known in Chinese as 李二狗

 My skills:
-- 3D modeling(especially in the workflow of Blender&Substance Painter)
+- 3D modeling(especially in the workflow of Blender&Zbrush&Substance Painter)
 - C/C++/C#/Python/Java/JavaScript

 My future study plan
 - CG
+- Game-dev relating skills
-- Web
+- learn Houdini

+My future plan
+- Obtained the qualification to study for master's degree
+- Be a tech artist

 BTW, I would appreciate it if you invite me to play R6S togetcher